StableMotion: One-Step Motion Estimation with Diffusion Prior

 \section{Conclusion}

-In this work, we present StableMotion, a framework to leverage image priors for motion estimation, and verify it on two tasks.
-Unlike previous image-prior based methods that took an image-to-image framework, or diffusion based methods that relied on high quality dataset and numerous computing to train from scratch, our method repurposes a text-to-image pre-trained model (Stable Diffusion) into an image-to-motion framework, performs one step inference, and achieves superior performance and generalizability.
-We also propose Sampling Steps Disaster (SSD), posing and explaining a hidden problem when a diffusion model has multiple learning objectives.
-SSD enables StableMotion to achieve one-step inference, and has the potential for broader applications in other diffusion-related tasks.
-We present Adaptive Ensemble Strategy (AES) to tackle the problem of diverse outputs from diffusion models.
-Overall, StableMotion sets a new standard in performance and generalizability, outperforming previous methods on the public benchmarks we evaluate, and {the qualitative zero-shot examples together with no-reference evaluations on unseen SIR-OOD and real-captured RSC benchmarks suggest promising transfer to unseen data}.
+In this work, we present StableMotion, a framework that leverages image priors for motion estimation and evaluate it on two tasks.
+Unlike previous image-prior-based image-to-image methods and diffusion-based methods trained from scratch on task-specific data with substantial compute, our method repurposes a text-to-image pretrained model (Stable Diffusion) into an image-to-motion framework, performs one-step inference, and achieves strong performance.
+We also introduce Sampling Steps Disaster (SSD), which characterizes a hidden issue in diffusion models trained with multiple learning objectives.
+SSD supports the one-step inference design of StableMotion and may be relevant to other diffusion-based tasks.
+We further propose Adaptive Ensemble Strategy (AES) to reduce output variability.
+Overall, StableMotion outperforms previous methods on the public benchmarks we evaluate, and {the qualitative zero-shot examples together with no-reference evaluations on unseen SIR-OOD and real-captured RSC benchmarks suggest promising transfer to unseen data}.